-- All emergency response exercise will be evaluated. - NRM Emergency Management Program Coordinator will use the BC OGC's exercise evaluation form (full scale and tabletop version) - When Regulatory Bodies are present (BC OGC, AER or CER) they will use their exercise evaluation processes and form. - Evaluations will be used to confirm knowledge, skills and ability of field emergency response teams to respond effectively to incidents relevant to their operations. - The evaluation will also consider: - o Complexity of scenario, - o Potential worse-case scenario, - Gaps in training, - o Gaps in plans, - And emergency program capacity. - Exercise evaluations will grade the components of the emergency response as: - Satisfactory meaning NRM has demonstrated an effective emergency management process. - Satisfactory with conditions meaning most elements of a competent emergency management process are in place and corrective actions are required. - Unsatisfactory meaning NRM needs significant effort to meet regulatory requirements and corrective and preventive actions are required. - The exercise evaluation report shall be submitted to the BC OGC or other regulatory bodies within 30 days of completing the exercise.
+- All emergency response exercise will be evaluated. - NRM Emergency Management Program Coordinator will use the BCER's exercise evaluation form (full scale and tabletop version) - When Regulatory Bodies are present (BCER, AER or CER) they will use their exercise evaluation processes and form. - Evaluations will be used to confirm knowledge, skills and ability of field emergency response teams to respond effectively to incidents relevant to their operations. - The evaluation will also consider: - o Complexity of scenario, - Potential worse-case scenario, - o Gaps in training, - Gaps in plans, - And emergency program capacity. - Exercise evaluations will grade the components of the emergency response as: - Satisfactory meaning NRM has demonstrated an effective emergency management process. - Satisfactory with conditions meaning most elements of a competent emergency management process are in place and corrective actions are required. - Unsatisfactory meaning NRM needs significant effort to meet regulatory requirements and corrective and preventive actions are required. - The exercise evaluation report shall be submitted to the BCER or other regulatory bodies within 30 days of completing the exercise.

-- BC OGC M3 Exercise Notification Form
+- BCER M3 Exercise Notification Form

-- BC OGC Functional/Full Scale Exercise Audit Form
+- BCER Functional/Full Scale Exercise Audit Form

-- BC OGC Tabletop Exercise Audit Form
+- BCER Tabletop Exercise Audit Form